Jay2645/jay2645.github.io/_pages/resume.md

 *	Created an implementation of [Red Blob Games’ “Polygonal Map Generation for Games”](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/) procedural island generation algorithm

 *	Designed as a C++ plugin for Unreal Engine 4

+* Has been "starred" more than 100 times on GitHub.

 ### [Todoist Integration – Python (Home Assistant Platform)](https://github.com/Jay2645/home-assistant/tree/add-todoist/ )